-Now that Owen is here, we continue to notice ways that our parenting has changed.
+Now that Owen is here, we continue to notice ways that our parenting experiences are different.
 We sometimes wonder if these behaviors just seem like consequences of grief — but are just common, “run of the mill” second-time-parenting experiences, albeit with just a slightly different flavor after what we’ve been through:

 Once Owen was born and I started making side-by-side collages of our two sons at similar ages in matching outfits: were we morbidly trying to recreate Jackson?

 When we found ourselves comparing the boys’ temperaments, milestones, and behaviors (e.g., “Jackson was a better sleeper”; “Owen took longer to roll over”): were we bemoaning the ways that Owen was not “as good” as his idealized dead brother?
 (For the record, Owen is also gigglier!).

 When we mixed up their names and accidentally called Owen “Jackson”: were we deluded or confused?

 Or, as we had to keep reminding ourselves, were these just the behaviors of any second-time parent?
 Would we also be sharing clothes, making photo collages and comparisons, and occasionally mixing up their names even if Jackson was still here?